jmcmorrow/DATS6101_Group5_Project1/README.md

 This could provide good insight into certain biases when it comes to rating movies, genres watched most by viewers, and how this could affect movie recommendation systems.

-## Repository & Dataset Source
+## Dataset Source

-Dataset Source: Click HERE to view the source of our dataset.
+Dataset Source: Click [here](https://grouplens.org/datasets/movielens/latest/) to view the source of our dataset.

-Github Repo: Follow this LINK to view our GitHub repository.